-We get to know the Old Town of Kotor today with a guided visit of the city and the city's walls.
+We get to know the Old Town of Kotor today with a guided visit of the city.
+Following on from our guided tour we will head up onto the city's medieval walls.
 After free time for lunch, we take a boat trip around Kotor Bay including Lady of the Rock island with its fascinating church and museum.

 We travel to the famous village of Njegusi, the birthplace of Prince Njegusi (Montenegro's national hero), which lies on the slopes of Mt Lovcen.
 We visit a smokehouse and taste the local products before we continue to Lovcen National park, where we walk up to the prince's mausoleum and the mount's summit.
 5kms/3.5 miles; 1.5-2 hours; A/D 350m